appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/console-object.md

 # Console Object

-The [console object ](https://developer.mozilla.org/en-US/docs/Web/API/Console\_API)provides an easy way to send logging messages from the browser to the development console or to display messages in the browser when an error occurs.
+The [console object](https://developer.mozilla.org/en-US/docs/Web/API/Console\_API)provides an easy way to send logging messages from the browser to the development console or to display messages in the browser when an error occurs.
 By default, console output would appear in the browser's console tab, which you can view by invoking your browser's developer tools.

 The console is integral to any developer's toolkit - it allows you to monitor what your program is doing by logging messages, errors, and warnings as they occur.
 These informative logs make it much easier to debug your code and locate the source of errors and unexpected behavior.

 Appsmith provides the global console object for logging information about your [API](../../core-concepts/connecting-to-data-sources/authentication/), [Queries](../../core-concepts/data-access-and-binding/querying-a-database/), and [Widgets properties](../widgets/) in your JavaScript code.
 Invoke a console object using the mustache sign `{{}}` in widget properties or [directly in your code](../../core-concepts/writing-code/javascript-editor-beta/#use-case).

 :::note
-The console logs **will not be** saved and are **only** available for the **current session.**
+The console logs **is not** saved and are **only** available for the **current session.**
 :::

 ## Methods